decentralized-identity/labs/docs/process.md

 * If a breach of the WG charter has been found, a Working Item MAY be cancelled.
 * If a proposal is obsolete and there's no _reasonable_ way this can move forward.

+### Work Item Lead Responsibilites

+As a lead of a working item, you take on the the following responsibilities:

+* Ensure all contributions are made in compliance with the code of conduct, contributing guides.
+* Ensure operating procedures are compliant with the charter.
+* Provide regular updates to the chairs about the progress of the efforts.
+The chairs may ask for you to attend a meeting built at a cadence.
+* Notify the chairs on decisions/states that may impact the group progress such as:
+   - A chair leaving for some reason
+   - A requirement for the working item to go on pause.
+   - Other large changes to the working grop.